Bruins score 3 unanswered goals in 3rd, beat Sabres 5-2

 Casey Mittelstadt and Sam Reinhart scored for the Sabres.
 Ukko-Pekka Luukkonen stopped 35 shots, helping keep Buffalo in it until the Bruins closed it out with three unanswered goals in the third.

-Reinhart tied it 1:43 into the third with his 23rd goal of the season, but the Sabres couldn’t catch the Bruins again.
+Reinhart tied it 1:43 into the third with his 23rd goal of the season, but after rallying from deficits of 1-0 and 2-1, the Sabres couldn’t catch the Bruins again.

+“When they get the lead, they play with it well.
+They frustrate other teams and that’s something that we can kind of learn from,” Buffalo’s Drake Caggiula said.

 Coyle put Boston back up 3-2 on a breakaway 7:58 into the third period.
 Coyle intercepted a pass in the neutral zone, then slipped between Reinhart and Rasmus Ristolaine for a clean breakaway on Luukkonen.